 Who should attend?

 All prospective participants must complete an online application for admission.
-Applications for our summer programs are accepted beginning in January, and individuals should apply early to reserve a place.
+Applications for our summer programs open on a rolling basis beginning in October, and individuals should apply early to reserve a place.
 Admission is on a space-available basis.
 Links to applications are found on the course description page.
+Registration generally closes several weeks before a course begins, unless we reach capacity earlier.
 If you are able to access the online application form, then registration for that particular course is still open.
 See our courses page for more information.
 Please visit our FAQs page for more information about applying.

 There are no general admission requirements; however, the Short Programs office reserves the right to select only those applicants they believe have the qualifications and experience to succeed in each course.
 Please visit our FAQs page for more information about academic planning.